-The world of insurance is overwhelming.
+The world of insurance can be overwhelming.
 You know that you have to have auto insurance to drive a car and homeowners insurance to secure a home loan.
 Both health and life insurance are helpful.
 However, how many times do you ask, “Do I need flood insurance?”

 Flood insurance is a separate policy mostly purchased from the National Flood Insurance program (NIFP.)
 It is a federally regulated program that offers two different policies.
 The first policy covers your actual home (building) up to $250,000.
 The second policy covers your personal property up to $100,000, and you have the option to purchase both policies.
 Lastly, the truth of the matter is you might have to buy flood insurance if you are taking out a mortgage on a house that is in a high-risk zone or Special Hazard Flood area.
 Your lender will require you to buy a policy to secure the loan.